We support the following register, which connect out-of-trade apprentices with employers:

 - provide an induction and general information about apprenticeships and traineeships

-- advice on the parties' eligibility to Australian Government incentives and help to lodge claims
+- advise you about available Australian Government incentives and help lodge claims

-- make regular contact with the parties to check on the progress of training.
+- make regular contact with you to check on your training progress.

 Use the probationary period to be sure

-- Incentives, funding, wages and other financial information
+- Find out about available incentives, funding, wages and other financial information.

-- ATIS-052 Apprenticeships in the electrical industry - employer information
+- If you have chosen an apprenticeship in the electrical industry, read ATIS-052 Apprenticeships in the electrical industry - employer information.